 Before becoming state representative in 2021, Stambaugh spent his professional career as a rural and agricultural magazine editor on local, statewide, and national levels, notably with Pennsylvania Farmer magazine (merged into American Agriculturist as of 2000); Penn Lines magazine, published by the Pennsylvania Rural Electric Association; and RE Magazine, produced by the National Rural Electric Cooperative Association.

-An Eagle Scout, he is a member of the Perry County Bicentennial Committee, Perry County Chamber of Commerce, Perry County Farm Bureau, Perry County Friends of Scouting Breakfast Committee, Madison Grange No. 2064, The Perry Historians, National Rifle Association, Sons of the American Revolution, and Historical Society of Perry County.
+An Eagle Scout, he is a member of the Perry County Farm Bureau Board of Directors, Perry County Bicentennial Committee, Perry County Chamber of Commerce, Perry County Friends of Scouting Breakfast Committee, Landisburg Lions Club, Madison Grange No. 2064, The Perry Historians, Washingtonburg Chapter of the Sons of the American Revolution, and Historical Society of Perry County.